JohnHammond/ctf-katana/README.md

 	A command-line tool typically used alongside a password or key, that could be uncovered some other way when solving a challenge.

+# WHEN GIVEN A FILE TO WORK WITH, DO NOT FORGET TO RUN THIS STEGHIDE WITH AN EMPTY PASSWORD!

 * [`zsteg`][zsteg]

 	Command-line tool for use against Least Significant Bit steganography... unfortunately only works against PNG and BMP images.